SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 Sometimes you need a pulse when all you have is a level.
 This gets you there.
 The clock is involved because the resulting pulse is 1 CCL clock long (occasionally this is not long enough, since the CCL clock can be faster than the system clock, particularly on the EB, where you can clock the CCL from the PLL, or you may be using a very slow clock, and it could be troublesome how long it is.

 ### The ~programmable delay~ synchronizer/filter
 This is one of the really cool, repurposable features.
 The intended use is that you can use the synchronizer to take a 2 clock cycle delay to ensure clean transitions and prevent glitches, with the filter meant to provide a means of cleanly handling more substantial noise by requiring that the signal be unchanged for 4 CCL clocks before outputting it.
-One of these must be used forthe edge detector to work.
+One of these must be used for the edge detector to work.

 I'd love to see longer delay option, (synchronize + delay with more stages and without filter I think would be the most fun...)